h2non/bimg/README.md

 For getting started, take a look to the [examples](#examples) and [programmatic API](https://godoc.org/github.com/h2non/bimg) documentation.

-bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), its a homologous package built for node.js by [Lovell Fuller](https://github.com/lovell).
+bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), its homologous package built for node.js by [Lovell Fuller](https://github.com/lovell).

 **Note**: bimg is still beta.
-Pull requests and issues are highly appreciated
+Pull request and issues are highly appreciated

 ## Prerequisites